 3. SMA does not affect the sensation or cognitive skills of those effected.
 If you tickle Fulton or Teddy’s feet they laugh.
 They will interact with you like any child. .

 2. There is so much research going on, a cure for SMA is not out of the question.

 “Our most educated expectation is that with NIH [National Institutes of Health] funding of $20 to $30 million annually, an effective therapy for spinal muscular atrophy can be achieved in the near term of five years or less.”

 1. Despite some of these sobering statistics, my boys are not dying from SMA, they are living with it, and so are many other people.
 This guy for instance is my idol.
 As I’ve said before, my normal is not your normal but I don’t spend every minute crying for the children I don’t have.
 I smile, play, chat and laugh with the ones I do.
 Fulton and Teddy don’t bemoan the fact they can’t walk, only other people do.
 We will gladly accept your prayers, but please, don’t mourn my children until God calls them home.
-If you want to know about Fulton, his story and the wonderful fund set up by our friends to help us with everything from home and van modifications, medical equipment and co-pays click here.
-A video I created shortly after his diagnosis is here and touches on our devotion to Ven.
+If you want to know about Fulton, Teddy and our family, visit my SMA page.
+A video I created shortly after his diagnosis in 2009 is here and touches on our devotion to Ven.
 Arbp.
 Fulton Sheen.

 All that said, I understand how presenting the horror of SMA and all the young lives lost can motivate people to donate time and money towards research.
-If you want to learn more, there are many great sites including Families of Spinal Muscular Atrophy, Fight SMA and the Muscular Dystrophy Association.
+If you want to learn more, there are many great sites including Cure SMA, The Gwendolyn Strong Foundation, and the Muscular Dystrophy Association.